fabioc-aloha/AI-Qualitative-Analysis/README.md

 ## Usage

 1. Place interview transcripts in the `transcripts/` directory as .txt files
+2. Ensure your configuration is set in `config.yaml` (environment variables in `.env` are expanded automatically)
-2. Run the script:
+3. Run the script:
    ```bash
    python process_transcripts.py
    ```
-3. Find generated analyses in the `reports/` directory in both .md and .docx formats
+4. Find generated analyses in the `reports/` directory in both `.md` (Markdown) and `.docx` (Word) formats

+- The script validates required Azure OpenAI environment variables and checks for Pandoc installation before processing.
+- Both Markdown and Word document outputs are generated for each transcript.
+- The script loads configuration from `config.yaml` and uses the template specified by `template_path` (defaults to `AnalysisTemplate-Improved.txt` if present).

 ## Configuration File Support